Timeline of how Trump’s pledge to end the war in Ukraine hit reality

 By Antoinette Radford, CNN

-(CNN) — Over the past two months, the United States has been talking with both Ukraine and Russia – separately – to try to fulfill one of President Donald Trump’s main campaign promises: ending the war in Ukraine.
-Trump repeatedly touted that he would end the war within 24 hours of taking office if elected president on the campaign trail, but nearly two months on there is no sign of a real breakthrough.
+(CNN) — Over the past two months, the United States has been talking with both Ukraine and Russia – separately – to try to fulfil one of President Donald Trump’s main campaign promises: ending the war in Ukraine.
+Trump repeatedly touted that he would end the war within 24 hours of taking office if elected president, but there is no sign yet of a real breakthrough.

 Trump has walked back from his pledge – first extending the self-imposed deadline to six months, then saying he was being “a little bit sarcastic” about the 24-hour timeframe.